GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Cluster
 - it's better to throw them near mobs than to deploy them at your feet otherwise they'll most likely dodge them
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge them
+- more effective when multiple mobs are close to each other as they may get hit by more than one seeker
 ##### Explosive
 - explosive damage and bleed ticks affected by DTA
 ##### Mender